stefan52a/care-by-circles/README.md

 Remember the testClient can only be run twice: once with  DO_GENESIS: false,    and once with  DO_GENESIS: true,

-After that you will have to change the users id (AliceId, BobId and CharlieId), otherwise you will get:
+After that you can change the users id (AliceId, BobId and CharlieId), otherwise you will get:

 ```
 ======>Alice accepts Bob in her Circle